Bogala/langton-ant-dojo/STEP_6.md

 ### Decorator
 A Decorator is a special kind of declaration that can be attached to a class declaration, method, accessor, property, or parameter.
 Decorators use the form @expression, where expression must evaluate to a function that will be called at runtime with information about the decorated declaration.

+We have 5 types of decorators : factories, methods, classes, parameters and properties.

 ### Method decorator
 Method decorator can enhance the function described just below declaration.
 It can be used to observe, modify or replace a function definition.